Overview

 - PI: Claudia Solis-Lemus

-- Sam Ozminkowski (MS student in Statistics)
+- Sam Ozminkowski (MS student)

-- Marianne Bjorner (MS student in CS)
+- Marianne Bjorner (MS student)

 - Rosa Aghdam (postdoc)